Book design

 Book design is the graphic art of determining the visual and physical characteristics of a book.
 The design process begins after an author and editor finalize the manuscript, at which point it is passed to the production stage.
 During production, graphic artists, art directors, or professionals in similar roles will work with printing press operators to decide on visual elements—including typography, margins, illustrations, and page layout—and physical features, such as trim size, type of paper, kind of printing, binding.

 From the late Middle Ages to the 21st century, the basic structure and organization of Western books have remained largely unchanged.
 Front matter introduces readers to the book, offering practical information like the title, author and publisher details, and an overview of the content.
 It may also include editorial or authorial notes providing context.
 This is followed by the main content of the book, often broadly organized into chapters or sections.
 The book concludes with back matter, which may include bibliographies, appendices, indexes, glossaries, or errata.

 Effective book design is a critical part of publishing, helping to communicate an author’s message and satisfy readers and often having great influence on the commercial, scholarly, or artistic value of a work.
 Designers use established principles and rules developed in the centuries following the advent of printing.

-Contemporary artists, designers, researchers, and artisans who have contributed to the many theories of typography and book design include Jan Tschichold, Josef Müller-Brockman, Paul Rand, Johanna Drucker, Ellen Lupton, Wiliam Lidwell and others.
+Contemporary artists, designers, researchers, and artisans who have contributed to the many theories of typography and book design include Jan Tschichold, Josef Müller-Brockman, Paul Rand, Johanna Drucker, Ellen Lupton, William Lidwell and others.

 Structure

 Front matter

 Front matter is the initial section of a book, typically containing the fewest pages.
 Traditionally, front matter pages do not have a folio (the printed page number), unless it is a multi-paged piece of text such as a foreword, introduction, or preface.
 Front matter pages are numbered using lower-case Roman numerals.
 If there is no praise page, a book begins numbering with the letter i.
 This practice allows for additional content, like dedication pages or acknowledgments, to be inserted without affecting the numbering of the main text.
 Page numbers are usually omitted on blank and stand-alone display pages such as the half-title, frontispiece, title page, colophon, dedication, and epigraph.
 Additionally, page numbers may either be omitted or presented as a drop folio on the first page of each new front matter section, such as the table of contents, foreword, or preface.
 In multi-volume works, the front matter typically appears only in the first volume, although some elements like the table of contents or an index may be repeated in each volume.
+Possible elements of front matter include: